cylc/cylc-admin/docs/proposal-rose-suite-run.md

 - [ ] Replace `rose-suite.conf`.
-  - [ ] Create an alternative jinja2 format and tests for this format.
+  - [ ] Create an alternate way to supply Jinja2 template with data and tests for this format.
   - [ ] Create a rose-suite.conf parsing plugin for cylc flow.